valizada/Telegram-Bot-Client/README.md

 # My bot

-His name is ***@FizBot***, feel free to talk to him,  he is very fun, but for now he is just learning to talk, will respond with a dummy text.
+His name is ***@FizBot***, feel free to talk to him,  he is very fun, for now he is just learning to talk, will repeat whatever you say, send you his location, and a picture of sweet kitten.

 # Usage